mr-lovalova/datapipeline/README.md

 ## Artifacts & Postprocess

-- `expected.txt`: newline-delimited full feature IDs.
-Required by drop/fill
+- `expected.txt`: newline-delimited full feature IDs, generated on demand via `jerry inspect expected`.
+Not required at runtime; transforms derive the expected universe from `schema.json`.
-  transforms to know the target feature universe.
 - `schema.json`: output of the `vector_schema` build task.
 Jerry automatically enforces this schema during postprocess to impose deterministic ordering and list cadence metadata (targets get their own section when